apple-fritter/muffin.stuffin.py/README.md

 A Python script that extracts bookmark data from a Firefox `places.sqlite` file and exports it as an HTML file.
 The HTML file retains the organizational structure of bookmarks, and includes only the title and URL information.

-By using bookmark.egress, users can save time and manage their bookmarks more efficiently.
+By using mff-bookmark-egress, users can save time and manage their bookmarks more efficiently.

+## Rust users
+An implementation of this script's functionality has been made in Rust; If you are interested, please visit the [mff-bookmark-egress.rs](https://github.com/apple-fritter/mff-bookmark-egress.rs) repository.

 ## Usage